 With a very small investment of your time and money, you can be drinking your own freshly-fermented kefir milk within as little as 24 hours.
 Begin fermenting and straining today, start enjoying the health benefits, and learn for yourself just why these grains have been considered magical for hundreds of years!

-For more healthy eating ideas, check out my post on Shakeology, one of the most popular new health drink trends!
-You might also like this article on the best blender for protein shakes with ice!
+For more healthy eating ideas, you might also like this article on the best blender for protein shakes with ice and the best blender for smoothies… and margaritas.

 Are you concerned about the aluminum in your cookware?
-See the best cookware without aluminum here.
+See the best cookware without aluminum.